 Even so we try to keep our prices reasonable by not paying for elaborate office space, or three-martini lunches for our staff.
 That way, we hope to give you solid value for your money, and maximum effective exposure for your press release.

 Aren’t you guys just middlemen?
 If you partner with PR Newswire, then I should be able to get the same service for less by going directly to them.

-You can try to go directly to PR Newswire, but you won’t get the service we have unless you’re willing to pay tens of thousands of dollars per month.
-That’s because they have their traditional, high-priced service which we subscribe to, and they now have a very low-cost service called iReach.
-The price for their iReach service is lower than ours, but unfortunately that service does not go directly to journalists.
-It’s designed for those seeking online visibility only, and those who are not focused on generating media attention.
+We subscribe to PR Newswire’s traditional, high-priced service, which goes directly to journalists.
+And they now have a low-cost service called iReach.
+The price for iReach service is lower than the cost of eReleases’ distribution, but the iReach service does not go directly to journalists.
+It’s designed for those seeking online visibility only, and not those who are focused on generating media attention.